-Each student in grades 7-12 participating in the drug testing program as a volunteer, as a participant in an extracurricular activity, and/or as an operator of a vehicle on school property will be provided a copy of the Extracurricular Student Code of Conduct which contains the "Drug Use Testing Procedures" and the "Drug Testing Consent Form" which shall be read, signed and dated by the student and parent or custodial guardian.
+Each student in grades 7-12 participating in the drug testing program as a volunteer, as a participant in an extracurricular activity, and/or as an operator of a vehicle on school property will access a digital copy of the Extracurricular Student Code of Conduct which contains the "Drug Testing Procedures" and the "Drug Testing Consent Form" which shall be read, signed and dated by the student and parent or custodial guardian in the annual registration process.
 Before the student is eligible to practice or participate in any extracurricular activity and/or operate and park a vehicle on campus, this form must be on file.
-The consent shall be to provide a urine sample as chosen by the random selection basis to be tested for illegal drugs.
+The consent shall be to provide a urine sample as chosen by the random selection basis to be tested for illegal substances.
 In order to remove a student from the voluntary program, written notification must be received from the parent or custodian guardian.
 For additional information, refer to the Extracurricular Student Code of Conduct.